 Imagine this.
 Ireland.
 December 16th.
 Monday morning (Shortest horror story ever: “Monday… The End”).

 Sun shines brightly, a cool whiff of air.
 Nine days to Christmas.

 It feels like an early autumn day.

 Not winter!?!
 I understand the pressure Mother Nature is under, but she’s showing deliberate signs of bipolar behaviour.

-Of shock I need to let one of my best friends, Mr Nescafe, impatiently stir a small teaspoon of Splenda sugar and low fat milk.
-Coffee… heavenly supporter of fatigue-filled, politically incorrect (PinC) female.
+Of shock, I need to let one of my best friends, Mr Nescafe, impatiently stir a small teaspoon of Splenda sugar and low-fat milk.
+Coffee… a heavenly supporter of fatigue-filled, politically incorrect (PinC) female.

 I will become more PinC as the day goes on, and as more caffeine enters my bloodstream.
-Christmas shopping and coffee: the death trap of anyone overly sensible to cheery Christmas carols in my local shopping center.
+Christmas shopping and coffee: the death trap of anyone overly sensitive to cheery Christmas carols in my local shopping centre.

 Their playlist?
 One song only: Mariah Carey’s All I Want For Christmas Is You.
 This is where my first touch of stuck-stuck-stuck-syndrome set in.
 I feel like I’m in a recurring dream with Mariah on a 24h loop.
 365 days a year.
 7th year in a row.

 When I realise that today’s Christmas shopping is only half done, more stuckish-syndromes kick me in the chest.
 Gasping for more air.
 And I’m flying out on Wednesday!